colons/words/articles/being-reimu/article.markdown

 The sun has long since set when we get back to Leicester.
 People have started their evening of drinking and the roads are still busy.
 We are honked at a few times, a near-toothless man walking out of a pub blesses us, and my pulse doubles every time we have to walk past a man.
-The vast majority of interactions we have are positive, but I can't shake the fear of [how upset people can get about Gender Stuff][upset].
+The majority of interactions we had were positive, but the ones that were not all smacked of [people getting very upset about Gender Stuff][upset].
 It was fun, but I am glad to get the costume off.

 [upset]: http://www.patheos.com/blogs/wwjtd/2012/05/murder-statistics-of-transgender-people/